Guillaume Keke

-Guillaume Keke (born 13 March 1991) is a French footballer who plays as a striker for Ards FC.
+Guillaume Keke (born 13 March 1991) is a French footballer who plays as a striker for Lisburn Distillery.

 Early life

 Keke is a native of Paris, France.
 He is of mixed French and Ivorian descent.

 Club career

 Keke started his career with French side AC Boulogne-Billancourt.
 In 2012, he signed for Maltese side Xagħra United FC.
-In 2013, he signed for French side Évry FC.
+In 2013, he signed for French side Évry.
 In 2014, he signed for French side Olympique Noisy-le-Sec.
-In 2015, he signed for Northern Irish side Cliftonville FC.
-After that, he signed for Northern Irish side Larne FC.
-He scored his first goal for the club during a 4–1 loss to Portadown FC.
-In 2016, he signed for Northern Irish side Ards FC.
+In 2015, he signed for Northern Irish side Cliftonville.
+After that, he signed for Northern Irish side Larne.
+He scored his first goal for the club during a 4–1 loss to Portadown.
+In 2016, he signed for Northern Irish side Ards.
 He initially was described as "struggled to get things off the ground".
 He helped the club finish eighth place after they were promoted.
 He was regarded as one of the club's most important players.
 He was their top scorer with twelve goals.
 In 2018, he signed for French side US Ivry.
 In 2019, he signed for French side FC Versailles 78.
-After that, he signed for Northern Irish side Carrick Rangers FC.
+After that, he signed for Northern Irish side Carrick Rangers.
 In 2020, he signed for Northern Irish side Dungannon Swifts.
-After that, he signed for Northern Irish side Dundela FC.
-In 2022, he signed for Northern Irish side Ballymacash Rangers FC.
-In 2023, he signed for Northern Irish side Knockbreda FC.
-In 2024, he signed for Northern Irish side Ards FC.
+After that, he signed for Northern Irish side Dundela.
+In 2022, he signed for Northern Irish side Ballymacash Rangers.
+In 2023, he signed for Northern Irish side Knockbreda.
+In 2024, he signed for Northern Irish side Ards.
+In 2025, he signed for Northern Irish side Lisburn Distillery.